sostheim/lbex/README.md

 <b>--kubeconfig</b> - Use the available kubeconfig for credentialed access to the cluster.
 <b>--proxy</b> - Use the 'kubectl proxy' URL for access to the cluster.
 See for example [using kubectl proxy](https://kubernetes.io/docs/concepts/cluster-administration/access-cluster/#using-kubectl-proxy).
 <b>--service-name</b> - Provide load balancing for service identified by the flag *only*.
+<b>--service-pool</b> - Provide load balancing for services that specify the corresponding annotation value, or for services that do not define a pool.

 Note that the health check service is an HTTP service that returns simply the string `healthy` as the body, and a `200` HTTP response code if the service is running.
 For example:
 ```